 Begin by analyzing each profile and choosing who you most want to meet.

 So, don’t ask your client to introduce all of their connections to you.

 You’re just proposing a quick review of the list with your client.

-“Twenty may become 16 – or 12, based on who they know well enough for their name to have credibility,” she explains.
-“That’s really what I care about.”
+This number might drop and twenty may become 16 – or even 12, based on who your client knows well enough for their name to have credibility.
+This is another detail you should consider.